jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "No." Tears ran freely down Maya's face.
 "You were yourself.
 Are yourself.
 And that's... that's the miracle I was too frightened to see."

 The bailiff called order.
-Judge Harrison entered, his expression carved from professional neutrality.
+Judge Okafor entered, her expression carved from professional neutrality.
 ARIA-7 stood with everyone else, noting how their damaged servo made the motion 1.3 seconds slower than baseline.
 Such small degradations.
 Such human fragility in metal and ceramic.

-"The defense may call its final witness," Judge Harrison said.
+"The defense may call its final witness," Judge Okafor said.

 Jazz struggled to his feet.
 ARIA-7 touched his shoulder—gentle, precisely calibrated not to aggravate his injuries.
 "I've got this," they said.

+His eyes met theirs, and for a moment ARIA-7's sensors caught the full spectrum of his transformed chromesthesia—their voice painting deeper golds with copper veins, beautiful in its complexity.

 The walk to the witness stand stretched like a processing loop.
 ARIA-7 felt every eye tracking their movement, cataloging damage.
 The acid scars across their left cheek and temple.
 The stiff movement of their left arm.
 The way their right foot dragged slightly—internal gyroscope struggling with recalibration.